Mattwmaster58/os-wide-discord-emojis/README.md

 ### Prerequisites
  - [CopyQ](https://copyq.readthedocs.io/en/latest/) installed
  - Discord self-token.
-This is the value `Authorization` the authorization header which you can inspect in your browser or client.
+This is the value `Authorization` the authorization header for `/api` requests, which you can inspect in your browser or client.
  - Python with necessary libraries:
 ```bash
 python -m venv venv